45 Rare & Scarce Moth species recorded at Rough Bank

 - Trifurcula cryptella.
 Similar in size to T. headleyella above

 and with only a slight pale mark on the dark forewing.

 The larvae of this species mine the leaves of Bird's-foot Trefoil (Lotus corniculatus)

-and the adults have been recorded in early & mid May.
+and the adults have been recorded from the end of April to mid May.

 The species has also been recorded at two other Cotswold sites in recent years.

 - Digitivalva perlepidella.
 This species is quite widespread in the Cotswolds, usually being